-Whether dry, medium or sweet, our first concerns in Riesling are balance and fruit purity.
-We hand harvest the cleanest, healthiest bunches and ferment cool in stainless steel.
-Such handling allows these wines to tell the story of their soil and surroundings with greatest clarity.
+Regardless of wine style our priorities in Riesling are balance and fruit purity.
+We hand harvest the cleanest, healthiest bunches and cool-ferment in stainless steel.
+This allows the wine to tell its story of soil and surroundings with greatest clarity.

 Hope Vineyard Riesling includes some of our oldest producing vines planted in 1976.
-It’s slightly off-dry and succulent, yet alive and energetic.
-Apple Valley Riesling is a lighter, lower alcohol style.
-Juicy sweet fruit is offset by a mouth wateringly fresh finish.
+It is off-dry and succulent, yet alive and energetic.
+Apple Valley Riesling is a lighter style displaying juicy sweet fruit off-set by a mouth-wateringly fresh finish.

 Click on wine below to read full details

-A few rows of own-rooted Riesling vines planted forty years ago gave us the fruit for our first Riesling in 1991 and continue the provide the nucleus of this single vineyard, organic wine.
-Additional fruit comes from a small block planted in 1996.
+A few rows of own-rooted Riesling vines planted over forty years ago gave us the fruit for our first Riesling in 1991 and continue to provide the nucleus of this single vineyard, organic wine.
+Additional fruit comes from our ‘Road Block’ planted in 1996.
 These vines too are now mature.
-Only the healthiest fruit is harvested by hand and whole bunch pressed, settled and tank fermented with selected yeast.
+Selective hand harvest excludes any botrytis influence from this style.
+Whole bunch pressed, settled and tank fermented with selected, low vigour yeast.
 A slow fermentation is easily stopped at the point that remaining sugar and acid come into balance.
 A period of months in tank on yeast lees allows the palate to soften and build additional depth, as does time in bottle before release.

 This wine is very much the product of a magnificently warm summer of sunshine punctuated by rainfall in late February, beginning a cooler, settled month leading into harvest.
 These conditions proved perfect for varietal flavour development.
 This Riesling is still very youthful in all respects.
 It shows complex aromas of limes, apples, white stone fruits and subtle savoury, minerals.
 The palate is defined by delicate citrus flavours, sweet hints of honey and toast notes.
 Texture is fine-grained and a ripe, piquant acidity provides mouthwatering succulence and energy.
 A few grams of retained sweetness (through stop-fermentation), has been key to the harmony within.
 It creates soft mouthfeel and smooth flow across the palate, deftly balancing and supressing any suggestion of austerity.